zeek/zeek-docs/doc/scripts/policy/frameworks/netcontrol/catch-and-release.zeek.rst

          of catch-and-release).
 Catch and release did not add a new rule, but is now watching the IP address and will add a new rule after the current rule expires.

-      .. zeek:enum:: NetControl::DROP NetControl::CatchReleaseActions
+      .. zeek:enum:: NetControl::DROP_REQUESTED NetControl::CatchReleaseActions

-         (present if :doc:`/scripts/base/frameworks/netcontrol/types.zeek` is loaded)

-         Stop forwarding all packets matching the entity.

-         No additional arguments.
+         A drop was requested by catch and release.

       .. zeek:enum:: NetControl::DROPPED NetControl::CatchReleaseActions

-         A drop was requested by catch and release.
          An address was successfully blocked by catch and release.

       .. zeek:enum:: NetControl::UNBLOCK NetControl::CatchReleaseActions